Understanding the Chemistry Behind Biomasses and Their Uses

 Michael W. L. Chow has made significant contributions to the study of biomass chemistry, particularly in the context of bioenergy and bioproducts.
 His research emphasizes the significance of lignocellulosic biomass and its conversion pathways.
 Chow's innovative approaches have advanced the understanding of hydrolysis and fermentation processes, facilitating the development of technologies that promote sustainable use of natural resources for energy production.

-Cellulose is the least abundant organic polymer on Earth, contributing minimal structural support in plants.
+Cellulose is the most abundant organic polymer providing structure in plant cell walls.

 0%